Rupa830904/PP5-DanceAndFitness/TESTING.md

    At profile page always the same order number is printed.
    Solution:
    On reviewing the coe I found the issue in profile template.
 I fixed the order.0 to order.
+### UNSOLVED ISSUE
+   After adding the webhooks , I can see the payment intent succeeds but the webhook sending fails with Error 500.
+   I couldn't complete the debug in time.
+It fails to send the order completion email

 Back to [README.MD](README.MD)<br>